CreworkTeam/b2b-website/src/content/blogs/How To Provide Value To Users.md

 The next step is to build an MVP, a basic version of your product with essential features to solve the user's main problem.
 The goal is to launch quickly, gather user feedback, and improve rapidly.

+To get started with developing an MVP, you should go through our _[Decoding MVP and how to build it?](/blog/decoding-mvp-and-how-to-build-it)_ article.

 ## **4. Deliver Consistent Value**

 Sadly you are not done after getting your value proposition right.